Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Linking pairings of cyclic branched coverings of prime order

 To obtain lower bounds for $\gst$, however, one may consider the Hermitian pairing induced by $\Bl$ when taking the quotient of $\Lambda$ by a suitable ideal.
 In this section, we pursue this idea for the principal ideals generated by the $n$--th cyclotomic polynomials~$\Phi_n$ for $n$ prime.
 There are two reasons for this choice.
 Firstly, taking the quotient by $\Phi_n$ yields the sesquilinear linking pairing on the first homology group of the $n$--fold cyclic branched covering of $S^3$ along the knot, which is of geometric interest.
 The details of this relationship are well known (see e.g.~\cite{MR1324523}), and will be explained in \cref{subsec:bisesqui}.

 Secondly, the algebraic situation is particularly simple.
 The conjugation on $\Lambda / (\Phi_n)$ is just complex conjugation, the ring $\Lambda / (\Phi_n)$ is Dedekind, and isometry classes of Hermitian linking pairings can be fully classified.
 For $n = 2$, one has $\Phi_2 = t + 1$ and $\Lambda / (\Phi_2) \cong \Z$, hence the Hermitian pairings are in fact simply the symmetric ones.
-Isometry classes of symmetric integral pairings on finite Abelian groups $A$ with odd order have been classified by Wall~\cite{MR0156890}.
-We obtain an obstruction for $\gst(K) \leq 1$ from this pairing in \cref{subsec:double} and use it to compute 38 of the 54 of the unknown values of the $\mathbb{Z}$--slice genus for knots in the table of prime knots with crossing number~12 and less (see \Cref{subsec:comp}).
+Isometry classes of symmetric integral pairings on finite abelian groups $A$ with odd order have been classified by Wall~\cite{MR0156890}.
+We obtain an obstruction for $\gst(K) \leq 1$ from this pairing in \cref{subsec:double} and use it to complete the calculation of the $\mathbb{Z}$--slice genus for knots in the table of prime knots with crossing number~12 and fewer (see \Cref{subsec:comp}).

 One might expect the cases $n \geq 3$ to yield similarly efficient lower bounds.
 That appears to be not so.
-Indeed, in \cref{subsec:higher}, we prove that for an odd prime $n$, the isometry class of the linking pairing of the $n$--fold branched cover is already determined by the action of the deck transformation group.
+Indeed, in \cref{subsec:higher}, we prove that for an odd prime $n$, the isometry class of the linking pairing of the $n$--fold branched covering is already determined by the action of the deck transformation group.

 This section is inspired by Borodzik and Friedl's pursuit of the analogous lower bounds for the algebraic unknotting number \cite{BorodzikFriedl_15_TheUnknottingnumberAndClassInv1}.
 They show that the problem of finding minimal presentation matrices after quotienting by $\Phi_n$ is essentially a finite problem, and can thus be solved by a computer using brute force.
-In contrast, the lower bounds we obtain from the double branched cover in \cref{subsec:double} can for a given knot be checked by hand.
-Moreover, our \cref{thm:allisometric} partially answers the question implicitly asked in \cite{BorodzikFriedl_15_TheUnknottingnumberAndClassInv1}: why $n$--fold branched covers for prime odd $n$ do not supply efficient lower bounds.
+In contrast, the lower bounds we obtain from the double branched covering in \cref{subsec:double} can for a given knot be checked by hand.
+Moreover, our \cref{thm:allisometric} partially answers the question implicitly asked in \cite{BorodzikFriedl_15_TheUnknottingnumberAndClassInv1}: why $n$--fold branched coverings for prime odd $n$ do not supply efficient lower bounds.